codawise-onyekachi/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 where index is the index of the node that should be deleted.
 Index starts at 0
 Returns: 1 if it succeeded, -1 if it failed

+11. Reverse list
+Is a function that reverses a listint_t linked list.

+12. Print (safe version)
+Is a function that prints a listint_t linked list.

+13. Free (safe version)
+Isa function that frees a listint_t list.

+14. Find the loop
+Is a function that finds the loop in a linked list.